-Logitech Squeezebox Boom review
+Logitech Squeezebox Boom full review

 Logitech's Squeezebox Boom is an attractive network music streamer and internet radio with sharp looks and great speakers.

 The Logitech Squeezebox Boom is largely similar to the Philips Streamium device we've also reviewed here.
 Both combine wireless music streaming capabilities with internet radio.
 Both also offer clock/alarm clock functions, while the Philips distinguishes itself with the inclusion of its photo slideshow functions.
 Neither, however, would look out of place on a mantelpiece or kitchen shelf and, crucially, both are incredibly easy to set up.

 Press the Logitech Squeezebox Boom's power button and after the welcoming splash screen you get a message stating that you are at step 1 of a 5-step setup.
 You must specify whether your want to connect to a wireless or Ethernet network and then choose your region (in our case, Europe), followed by the network from the list of those the Squeezebox has identified.

 To select an item you press the Logitech Squeezebox Boom's large scroll button, while turning this button scrolls through other options.
 Enter your WPA2 password and the pairing begins.
 Logitech provides a 30-second countdown.

 We were delighted to find that we could directly enter the Wi-Fi password using the very efficient scrollwheel to select letters and numbers.
 The Logitech Squeezebox Boom then offered to acquire an IP address automatically.

 Once this is done, we received notification that no SqueezeCenter (the Logitech app for your computer) was detected.
 However, we scrolled on to the SqueezeNetwork - the only other option since all players in the Logitech Squeezebox range need to be connected to one or other source.